iaindooley/Decal60MinuteTutorial/README.md

         </body>
     </html>

-When you upload it you can use the "Update" button instead of adding a new site.
-When you click "add page" now you will see the template called "Images Embeds".
 Add a page using this template and have a play around with embedding images and other objects in the openly editable area and see how the experience compares with using the editable image and the editable div that allows only embeds via the tags attribute.

+You can now deactivate the site.

 ## Step 6: Area scoping